Lankhmar – City of Adventure: Reception

-Graeme Davis reviewed Lankhmar – City of Adventure for White Dwarf, and gave it 10/10 overall.
-Davis notes that the Social Levels rule "makes a valuable addition to the AD&D game rules", and the sample building plans are "useful in any context—Lankhmar or otherwise".
+In Issue 76 of White Dwarf, Graeme Davis called this "a valuable addition to the AD&D game rules", and noted that the sample building plans were "useful in any context — Lankhmar or otherwise".
 Davis was concerned whether the AD&D game system "could fit a pre-existing, detailed fictional setting without the obvious strain that showed in the Conan AD&D modules", but said the chapter on conversion rules eased his fears, continuing: "There is a little spanner-work necessary, especially with spellcasters, but the adjustments work surprisingly well once you get used to them, and little or none of the flavour of the original setting is lost".
 He called the adjustments in the accessory "forgivable" and "necessary" and the color map "a thing of beauty".
-He recommended the book to both fans of the stories and fans of AD&D, and concluded the review by calling Lankhmar "a delight", "simply the best city module ever to see print", and "a beauty".
+Graeme concluded by giving this book an excellent rating of 10 out of 10, calling it "a deligh ... simply the best city module ever to see print."

+In Issue 38 of Abyss, although Eric Olson accused Fritz Leiber of selling out to TSR, he did admit "This game aid is very detailed and professionally done ...
+If you are a Leiber buff, you will enjoy this simply as a reference publication."
+Olson concluded, "If you need a ready made city that is several notches above the old Judges Guild city products, you might want to give Lankhmar a try."

-Jim Bambra reviewed Lankhmar City of Adventure for Dragon magazine No. 136 (August 1988).
-Bambra felt that the set described "a city that is full of atmosphere and has a distinctive character", but cautioned that "Lankhmar's character is also one of its weaknesses, as the city is very closely tied to the world and characters created by novelist Fritz Leiber", which would make it hard to fit this supplement into a more conventional AD&D game setting.
-Bambra described it further: "It's a living and breathing city, a place where Leiber's heroes Fafhrd and the Gray Mouser can really feel at home. [...]
-The supplement's designers have done an excellent job of capturing the atmosphere of the city; you can almost smell the smoke and stench as you read through the supplement's main book".
+In Dragon #136, Jim Bambra felt that the set described "a city that is full of atmosphere and has a distinctive character", but cautioned that "Lankhmar's character is also one of its weaknesses, as the city is very closely tied to the world and characters created by novelist Fritz Leiber", which would make it hard to fit this supplement into a more conventional AD&D game setting."
+Bambra thought that the writers had done an excellent job, saying "The supplement's designers have done an excellent job of capturing the atmosphere of the city; you can almost smell the smoke and stench as you read through the supplement's main book".
+Bambra questioned whether this book was useful, since it would not be easy to shoehorn into a non-Lankkhmar campaign setting, and called it, "an inspirational reference work rather than a living and breathing city.
+This is, of course, unless you're a big Leiber fan who enjoys thief- and fighter-oriented adventures; in this case, Lankhmar is a dream come true".